 - Conversant with gender-related topics and issues

-- Recruit and retain 4-6 Amplify group members who represent diverse identities, functional areas, and roles at your organization
+- Recruit and retain 4-6 Amplify group members (Amplify Participants) who represent diverse identities, functional areas, and roles at your organization

-- Serve as point-of-contact for Amplify group members, sharing updates, reminders, and other communications as needed
+- Serve as point-of-contact for Participants, sharing updates, reminders, and other communications as needed

 - Schedule and facilitate weekly group meetings, including reserving rooms, creating calendar invites, and managing technology

 - Attend the two-day online Amplify Lead Retreat on February 16-17, 2023, and four online trainings that take place every Thursday from noon – 1:30 p.m.
 EST on March 2, 9, 16, and 23, 2023

 - Attend the Amplify Program sessions that take place every Thursday from noon – 1:30 p.m.
 EST from March 30 – May 18, 2023